Chevuu/MusicPromoter/README.md

 3. Set up the Server: Ensure the server is correctly handling backend tasks.

 ## Note
 As the application is still in the development phase, expect ongoing changes and enhancements.
-The full-stack deployment will be a first for this project.
+This will be my first time deploying a full-stack application.

 ### Disclaimer
 The **React.js** techniques used in the client are from a beginner perspective and may not adhere to industry standards.
 The server-side implementation is more robust, reflecting greater experience with backend technologies.

 ### Future Plans
-- Account creation.
 - Addition of full songs.
 - Integration of payment system.
 - Deployment of the application.